 Church leaders and pastors need to pull on their big boy pants and be willing to discuss the concerns of any member, even if it is awkward.
 They should be willing to take critique and role model how big boys in Christ handle criticism and concerns.
 Otherwise, they will come off looking like wussy Pharisees.

 - There is a large church in which a pedophile badly harmed a group of boys.
 He is serving a lengthy sentence for his crimes.
 A mother of one of the boys let some church members know that they had reported an incident a year previous to the church.
-Their report was not only ignored but the psychological well-being of her son was called into question.
+Their report was ignored, and her son’s psychological well-being was called into question.
 The church had elected not to report the incident and did not have to because of lax reporting laws in that state.

-- A pastor, along with his buddies, run up a $60 million debt.
+- A pastor and his buddies run up a $60 million debt.
 The pastor is living in a $2 million home.
-He is asking people to sacrifice to pay of the debt and he is still living in his mansion.
+He is asking people to sacrifice to pay off the debt, and he is still living in his mansion.

 - The Sovereign Grace Survivors site has documented years of alleged reports of child sex abuse and harsh discipline.
 Lawsuits have been filed.
 Yet many of the YRR crowd defend the ministry.

 - A husband and wife spent many years telling people how to live a biblical, Christian marriage.
-They gave classes and were brought in on tough situations.
-They often made people feel bad because they would hold up their marriage as an example on how to do marriage.
+They gave classes and were brought in for tough situations.
+They often made people feel bad because they would hold up their marriage as an example of how to do marriage.
 They got a divorce.
-Some folks who were the recipients of their "wisdom" have discussed it with one another, trying to figure what went wrong.
+Some folks who were the recipients of their “wisdom” have discussed it with one another, trying to figure out what went wrong.

 - A pastor who decided to change the entire Sunday school program to better prepare kids for “the world” was highly critical of parents who enjoyed the old system.
 He was adamant, saying this program would prevent children from leaving the faith when they went to college.
 Two of his kids have left the faith after years of the “perfect” SS program.